spectrum-art/multiplayer-infinite-craft/README.md

 ## About

 This project is a multiplayer adaptation of the popular Infinite Craft game, allowing players to collaboratively discover new elements in shared rooms in real-time.
-It demonstrates full-stack TypeScript development using **[Freestyle](https://freestyle.sh)** for seamless cloud integration.
+It demonstrates full-stack TypeScript development using **[Freestyle](https://freestyle.sh)** for seamless cloud integration and local LLM inference via Ollama.

 ![client-game-craft-noun](https://github.com/kevgug/multiplayer-infinite-craft/assets/37193648/bd752979-d914-427e-8c35-08c9ff105a60)